jrheling/pylgrum/README.md

 encoding an awkward term like Contestants in the API contract seems regrettable.
 Something needs to change here - either a new term for Player in the classes or perhaps a refactoring to eliminate the Player/Contestant difference.
 Until then, you've been warned.

+...
+basic game-play concept

+Move objects are exchanged btwn Game and Players
+Game enforces state

+in sync model, player app may derive directly from Player class in async model, API impl maintains a proxy of Player - user-facing version is the API client's concern

+Note: this means the Player class isn't trusted with game state / rules enforcement (even in sync model)

 ### TODO